Back to Podcast Guides

 3. Separate inquiry from compulsion.
 Write one sentence: "The thing I'm trying to solve is…" Then write: "The relief I'm hoping to get is…"

 4. Reduce the ritual.
-Instead of doing another full round of analysis, choose one small non-compulsive action: drink water, step outside, text a trusted person without asking for reassurance, or return to the next ordinary task.
+Instead of another full round of analysis, choose one small non-compulsive action: drink water, step outside, text a trusted person without asking for reassurance, or return to whatever ordinary task is next.

 5. Track repetition, not content.
 If the same theme keeps returning and demanding certainty, treat the pattern as data.
 Consider speaking with an OCD-informed therapist rather than trying to out-think it alone.